build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 date: 2023-06-20
 ---

 For an IT administrator, restoring a database from a backup isn't unusual.
 Migrating an on-premise database to the cloud follows a similar process.
 However, instead of using and automate using scripts.
-In this tutorial, we introduce the AWS CLI too.
-Instead using a console application to instantiate and configure the database server, you will use the command line.
+In this tutorial, we'll walk through how to migrate a SQL Server database to the cloud, using the command line to instantiate and configure the database server, rather than a console application.

-There are advantages to using the command line.
-First, the command line offers a larger set of options for creating services.
-Second, commands can be chained together so that one command returns an output that can be used by another.
-Third, commands can be combined into a script that can be reused.

 ## Sections
 | Info                |                                   |